SortableJS/Sortable/README.md

 	group: "name", // or { name: "..", pull: [true, false, clone], put: [true, false, array] }
 	sort: true, // sorting inside list
 	store: null, // @see Store
+	scroll: true, // or HTMLElement
+	scrollSensitivity: 30, // px, how near the mouse must be to an edge to start scrolling.
+	scrollSpeed: 10, // px
 	animation: 150, // ms, animation speed moving items when sorting, `0` — without animation
 	handle: ".my-handle", // Restricts sort start click/touch to the specified element
 	filter: ".ignor-elements", // Selectors that do not lead to dragging (String or Function)